Neutral wires are necessary for many smart switches to work. Here’s what you need to know.

 Katie McEntire, SafeWise

-Typically, when you look behind a switch plate, you’ll find load wires, hot wires, ground wires, and of course, neutral wires.
+Typically, when you look behind a switch plate, you’ll find load wires, hot wires, ground wires, and neutral wires.
 You can usually tell which is which by the color of each wire.
-In the US’s wiring code, the black wires are the hot wires (live wires) and load wires that carry electrical current to your light switch.
-The green one (if there is one) is the ground wire.
+According to the United States’ National Electric Code, or NEC, the black wires are the hot wires (live wires) and load wires that carry electrical current to your light switch.
+The green wire (if there is one) is the ground wire

 Image: Katie McEntire, SafeWise

-And that white wire?
+As for that white wire?
 That’s a neutral wire.
-Unless you already have a smart switch connected, chances are, they’ll be hanging out with a wire nut on and waiting for you to connect them.
+Unless you already have a smart switch connected, the chances are that they’ll be hanging out with a wire nut on and waiting for you to connect them.

 3. Do you need a neutral wire for a smart switch?

-Just beware that many of the switches that don’t need neutral wires will need a smart hub to work.
+Just be aware that many of the switches that don’t need neutral wires will need a smart hub to work.
 It’s a small trade-off.
 You can easily find out if a hub is needed in the fine print and product description before you spring for a new light switch.

-To avoid the whole hub situation, you’ll need to have an electrician install a neutral wire.
+Alternatively, to avoid the whole “hub situation,” you’ll need to have an electrician install a neutral wire.
 While it’s a simple process, it will require ripping out part of the wall around the outlet to install new electrical wires, which is something you probably want to avoid unless you’re renovating.

 Final word